South Korea expresses 'concern' over US immigration raid at Hyundai's Georgia plant

 South Korean Foreign Ministry spokesperson Lee Jaewoong described the number of detained South Koreans as “large" though he did not provide an exact figure.

-His ministry would not confirm or deny South Korean media reports saying that about 300 South Koreans were among some 450 people who were detained in Georgia on Thursday.
+His ministry would not confirm or deny South Korean media reports saying that about 300 South Koreans were detained in Georgia on Thursday.
+The Atlanta office of the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, which assisted immigration authorities at the site, posed on the social media site X that about 450 people total were apprehended.

 Hyundai's South Korean office didn't immediately respond to requests for comment.